On going Projects

 UN Climate Change Conference in Paris delegation participation.

-Earth Ethics, Inc. Executive Director traveled to Paris recently to be part of the U.N.
+Earth Ethics, Inc. Executive Director traveled to Paris in 2015 to be part of the U.N.
 Climate Change Conference in Paris.
 She was able to meet with people from other States and Nations in discussions on how we can all become actively engaged in addressed climate change locally and globally.
 The work is still ongoing.

 Outreach and education campaign on the environmental and public health impacts associated with hydraulic fracturing (Fracking).

 Earth Ethics, Inc. is part of a coalition, Floridians Against Fracking, that works to educate elected officials and the general public about the impacts fracking has on our environment and public health.

 Outreach and education campaign on environmental, species, and public health impacts associated with plastics and microbeads.
 This also includes water quality sampling.